This is a named option in the Electrical and Computer Engineering MS.

 Tuition Scholarships for Accelerated MS Programs

-The Department of Electrical and Computer Engineering offers a limited number of scholarships for highly qualified students that are accepted to the department’s accelerated MS programs.
+The Department of Electrical and Computer Engineering offers a limited number of scholarships for highly qualified students who are accepted to the department’s accelerated MS programs.
 The scholarships are merit-based and awarded during the admission period.

 Eligibility Requirements